ECHA Registered Substances Database

 Every year NZ reviews classifications on this database that have been advised to not be correct and updates them.

 Hazardous Chemicals Information System (GHS Classifications) by Safe Work Australia

 Note: These classifications are an aid to Hazard Classification and are not mandated by Australian Regulation.
-NOTE Differences in the Hazardous Substances Information System by Safe Work Australia which was updated in Dec 2016 with the classifications from the NICNAS IMAP reviews.
+NOTE Differences in the Hazardous Substances Information System by Safe Work Australia which has been updated with the classifications from the NICNAS (now AICIS) IMAP reviews.
 There are several classifications that are now different from the ECHA Hazardous Chemicals Classifications (e.g. Toluene), which may lead to problems with EU labelled products in Australia.